onsonr/sonr/README.md

 </div>

 # Description
-> Manages the Sonr Libp2p node in Go, Handles File Management, Connection to Peer, Pub-Sub for Lobby, and Graph Data Structure.
+> Core Framework that manages the Sonr Libp2p node in Go, Handles File Management, Connection to Peer, Pub-Sub for Lobby, and Graph Data Structure.

 # Build
 > Use `gomobile bind` command in `\bind\core\` to build package